|Credit: Zerbor | Shutterstock|

 Estrogens are hormones that are important for sexual and reproductive development, mainly in women.
 They are also referred to as female sex hormones.
+The term "estrogen" refers to all of the chemically similar hormones in this group, which are estrone, estradiol (primary in women of reproductive age) and estriol.

-During pregnancy, the placenta produces estrogen.
+During pregnancy, the placenta produces estrogen, specifically the hormone estriol.

 Men produce estrogen as well, but at lower levels than women.
 In men, estrogen is thought to affect sperm count.